Hip-hop production: Drum beat

-The drum beat is a core element of hip hop production.
+The drum beat is a core element of hip-hop production.
 While some beats are sampled, others are created by drum machines.
 The most widely used drum machine is the analog Roland TR-808, which has remained a mainstay for decades.
 Digital samplers, such as the E-mu SP-12 and SP-1200, and the Akai MPC series, have also been used to sample drum beats.
 Others yet are a hybrid of the two techniques, sampled parts of drum machine beats that are arranged in original patterns altogether.
-The Akai MPC series and Ensoniq ASR-10 are mainstays for sampling beats, particularly by The Neptunes.
-Some beat makers and record producers are sound designers that create their own electronic drum kit sounds, such as Dr. Dre, Timbaland, DJ Paul & Juicy J, Swizz Beatz, Kanye West and The Neptunes.
-Some drum machine sounds, such as the TR-808 cowbell, remain as historical elements of hip hop lore that continue to be used in modern hip hop.

 Sampling

-Hip hop does not simply draw inspiration from a range of samples, but it layers these fragments into an artistic object.
-If sampling is the first level of hip hop aesthetics, how the pieces or elements fit together constitute the second level.
-Hip hop emphasizes and calls attention to its layered nature.
-The aesthetic code of hip hop does not seek to render invisible the layers of samples, sounds, references, images, and metaphors.
+Hip-hop does not simply draw inspiration from a range of samples, but it layers these fragments into an artistic object.
+If sampling is the first level of hip-hop aesthetics, how the pieces or elements fit together constitute the second level.
+Hip-hop emphasizes and calls attention to its layered nature.
+The aesthetic code of hip-hop does not seek to render invisible the layers of samples, sounds, references, images, and metaphors.
 Rather, it aims to create a collage in which the sampled texts augment and deepen the song/book/art's meaning to those who can decode the layers of meaning.